 Beneath the immovable top two, Cristiano Ronaldo and Lionel Messi, there is a group of contenders for the consolation prizes.
 Robin van Persie and Franck Ribery are among them.
 So too is the Welshman.
 What separates Bale from all the others now is on-field success and, crucially, a place at one of Europe's biggest teams.

-The club has been good to him.
+The club have been good to him.
 He's developed well there since shaking off his horrid winless curse and delivering on the potential he showed at Southampton.
 But it is apparent now that Bale is considering a career away from White Hart Lane.

 One of the most challenging periods in any young player's career is the one that Bale has just gone through.
 From emerging onto the club scene it is a deceptively long, precipitous road to the top.
 There are no guarantees that just because a player was effective at 19 he will be at 25.
 But Bale has outgrown Spurs, such is his dizzying trajectory.
-He has grown up too fast for the club.
+He has grown up too fast for them.
 The best players have to play at the best clubs.

-Neymar, for example, is a prodigiously gifted young player and by the time the 2013 Brasileirao kicked off it was widely agreed that he had become too good for his native league and for his beloved Santos.
+Neymar, for example; a prodigiously gifted young player and by the time the 2013 Brasileirao kicked off it was widely agreed that he had become too good for his native league and for his beloved Santos.
 To continue to make an impact and grow and develop would have been impossible at Vila Belmiro.
 He needed to take that next step.

 Meanwhile, Isco and Raphael Varane lead the best young generation at Real Madrid for over a decade after exploding onto the scene last season.
 The former possesses every attribute needed for an attacking midfielder - skill, creativity, dribbling, a fine shot.
 The latter has every quality required for a modern defender - pace, power, height, tackling, as well as an old-school intelligence and reading of the game.

-Those players, all younger than Bale, have moved on and moved up.
+Those players, all younger than Bale, have moved on; moved up.
 This is the new generation, taking their first significant steps in the game and bringing with them the adulation, hopes and expectations of millions.
 Some will fall down the pecking order.
 Others will come from nowhere, blooming late.
 Excellent prospects will continue to be produced.

 What they need, thereafter, is the right club, the right environment for their football to grow.
 And the right environment for Bale is Real Madrid.